xilution/xilution-iam-example/README.md

 1. Run `yarn xln:zebra:activate-for-sub-organization`.
 1. Run `yarn xln:coyote:activate-for-sub-organization`.

-* Run `yarn xln:{product-name}:show-activation-for-sub-organization` to see the status of a sub-organization's product activation.
+* Run `yarn xln:{product-name}:show-activation-for-sub-organization` to see the status of a Sub-Organization's product activation.
     * {product-name} is one of `hippo`, `zebra` or `coyote`.
-* Run `yarn xln:{product-name}:deactivate-for-sub-organization` to deactivate a product for a sub-organization.
+* Run `yarn xln:{product-name}:deactivate-for-sub-organization` to deactivate a product for a Sub-Organization.

 ### Add an IAM User to Sub-Organization